Table of contents:

 Features

-Consider which of the features mentioned above are most important to you.
-Do you just want to prepare rice, or would you make use of options like the porridge setting and cake setting too?
-Depending on your needs, you can choose a very simple or a more complex device.
-However, a keep-warm function is essential in any rice cooker - ensuring the rice doesn’t cool if you don’t want or can't eat it immediately.
+Think about which of the above features are most important to you.
+Do you just want to make rice, or would you also use options like the porridge setting or cake setting?
+Depending on this, you can pick a very simple or more complex device.
+One thing your rice cooker should definitely have is a keep-warm function—so your rice doesn’t go cold if you can’t eat it right away.

-Make sure that the rice cooker is easy to operate and has appropriately sized buttons.
-You should also critically examine the material and workmanship: Is the inner pot non-stick coated and can it be washed in the dishwasher or at least removed?
-This will make the cleaning process much simpler.
-Also, ensure that the rice cooker’s lid fits well.
-If it's only loosely placed on top, water and foam could splash out during the cooking process.
+Make sure the rice cooker is easy to operate and the buttons are a good size.
+Also pay attention to quality materials and workmanship: is the inner pot non-stick coated and can it be machine washed or at least removed for cleaning?
+That way, the cleaning process is a lot simpler.
+Also check that the lid seals well—if it’s just resting loosely, water and foam can splash out while cooking.

-Some rice cookers can do a lot more!
-There are devices that can be extended with a steam insert.
-Measuring cups and rice spoons are also practical, ensuring you always get the right water-to-rice ratio.
+Some rice cookers can do much more!
+There are models that can be upgraded with a steaming insert.
+Measuring cups and rice scoops are also handy so you always get the right rice-to-water ratio.
 [8]

-The preparation is actually very simple: Measure the right amount of rice and the right amount of water (this varies depending on rice variety and rice cooker, but the ratio is on average 1.5 cups of water for one cup of rice).
-It's important to stick to the proper order: First, rice, then water!
-Fill the rice cooker with it, switch it on, and you’ll have perfectly cooked rice in 20-40 minutes.
+Preparation is actually very simple: Measure the correct amount of rice and the correct amount of water (this varies depending on rice and cooker, but the ratio averages about 1.5 cups of water for 1 cup of rice).
+Important: follow the correct order.
+Rice goes in first, then water!
+Fill the rice cooker, turn it on, and 20–40 minutes later you have perfectly cooked rice.

 Tip: There are markings for the correct rice-to-water ratio.
-In practice, this means: If you fill the cooker with one cup of rice, add water up to the mark 1.
-For three cups of rice, you need water up to the mark 3.
+In practice, this means: if you fill in one cup of rice, add water up to the 1-mark.
+Three cups of rice?
+Water up to mark 3.

 Rice Recipes